-MERLIN's Partner Programs, bundled IT service package, bring major savings, benefits and value for Manitoba Education.
-A new three-year agreement was renegotiated effective April 1st for post-secondary institutions.
-The K-12 Partner Program is now in its second year of its three-year agreement.
+MERLIN's Partner Programs, which are renegotiated every 3 years, offers a bundled IT service package that brings major savings, benefits and value for Manitoba K-12 Education and post-secondary.
 Benefits include licensing compliance, best practices, consistency of application and long term technical and financial planning.